shanesmith/gerrit-sh/README.md

 3. Have another beer

-_NOTE: If you decided to originally run the installer with the copy option or if you're on Windows, step 2 should be to re-run `./install.sh --copy`._
+_NOTE: If you decided to originally run the installer with the copy option or if you're on Windows you should re-run `./install.sh --copy` before having another beer._

 Example Usage
 -------------

 First things first, gerrit-sh is a tool with subcommands, much like git.
-We can view the available commands simply invoking gerrit-sh withou any arguments.
+We can view the available commands by invoking gerrit-sh without any arguments.

 `$ gerrit`